 Williams chooses the Green Brigade's songs for their entertainment value.
 Popular tunes on the playlist include "Fly Like an Eagle" by The Steve Miller Band and "You'll Never Walk Alone" from the musical Carousel.

 The band's formations are all computerized, created by a professional drill writer.
 One of the most popular formations has been a breast cancer ribbon.
 And favorite band Halloween costumes have included Pac-Man on a bass drum followed by Pac-Man ghosts down the drumline.
-The band also performs each year during the Homecoming parade, marching through campus and the town square.
+The band also performs each year during the Homecoming parade, marching through campus and around the town square.
 The shows are memorable, with music composed and arranged by Williams, percussion coordinator and assistant professor Paul Rennick, and other professionals.

 "We go through this process of learning the music, practicing the music and then becoming the music," Williams says.

 He notes that much of the hard work begins in public school.
 He doesn't have to talk much about music lingo or procedures like starting rehearsals on time.

 "We have so many great teachers building cultures and processes," he says.

 Teaching that culture to her students is Mary Brown's ('08) aim.
 She tells them they have to give music their all, just like they will for a future job.